 * Quick application of highlight and shadow colours allows the painter to verify that the colours they’ve selected work well and provide enough contrast without investing a lot of time in painting everything to a high standard and THEN discovering you need to change your choices.

 * The painter can concentrate their focus on precise placement of where areas should appear darker or lighter.
 (More on that below.)
 Breaking a task down into separate elements increases the chance of you performing each of those elements well.
-(In contrast to the challenge of trying to manage placement and blending simultaneously, which is more challenging and thus more likely to run into issues.)
+(In contrast to trying to manage placement and blending simultaneously, which is more challenging and thus more likely to run into issues.)

 * The painter can customize their vision of where light and shadow appears based on different types of lighting.
 The video demonstrates placement in a zenithal lighting scenario.
 You can photograph a figure under a small bright light to customize your light direction and know where to place lights and shadows.
 I’ve got an example of such photo reference here and here.